MusicMakerOwO/MusicMakerOwO/README.md

 **About** :

 I'm very passionate about online privacy and user experiences.
 In my work I prioritize code quality and readability, with a particular focus on efficient data structures and algorithms.
-Currently tech stack is JavaScript, TypeScript, SQL, HTML/CSS, and learning Rust.
+Current tech stack is JavaScript, TypeScript, SQL, HTML/CSS, and learning Rust.